-In Fiscal 2019, all of our Named Executive Officers participated in our short-term incentive plan, which is designed to motivate achievement of our short-term corporate goals.
+In Fiscal 2020, all of our Named Executive Officers participated in our short-term incentive plan, which is designed to motivate achievement of our short-term corporate goals.
 These short-term corporate goals are typically derived from our annual business plan which is prepared by management and approved by the Board.
 Awards made under the short-term incentive plan are made by way of cash payments only.

 The amount of the short-term incentive payable to each Named Executive Officer, in general, is based on the ability of each Named Executive Officer to meet pre-established, qualitative and quantitative corporate objectives related to improving shareholder and company value, as applicable, which are reviewed and approved by the Compensation Committee and the Board.
-For all Named Executive Officers these objectives consist of worldwide revenues and worldwide adjusted operating income with the exception of Mr. Harrison.
-Due to his responsibilities relating to sales, Mr. Harrison's objectives consist of worldwide license and cloud revenues and minimum contract value (MCV) and worldwide adjusted operating income.
+For all Named Executive Officers these objectives consist of worldwide revenues and worldwide adjusted operating income with the exception of Mr. Stilwell.
+Due to his responsibilities relating to sales, Mr. Stilwell's objectives consist of SMB and Consumer (SMBC) revenues and SMBC adjusted EBITDA.

 Worldwide revenues are derived from the "Total Revenues" line of our audited income statement with certain adjustments relating to the aging of accounts receivable.
-Worldwide revenues are an important variable that helps us to assess our Named Executive Officers' performance in helping us to grow and manage our business.
+Worldwide revenues are an important variable that helps us to assess our Named Executive Officers' performance in helping us to grow and manage our business